-The median change in 6MWD was 34.4 meters, compared with 1.0 meters in the placebo group.
+The median difference in 6MWD was 40.8 meters, favoring the sotatercept group.
 Around twice as many participants in the sotatercept group had improvement in WHO-FC compared with placebo (29.4% vs. 13.8%).
 There was an 84% reduction in the risk of clinical worsening or death.
 Secondary outcomes were consistently in favor of sotatercept.
-Sotatercept did not appear to impact quality of life overall, though there were improvements in two of three subdomains of the Pulmonary Arterial Hypertension-Symptoms and Impact (PAH-SYMPACT) scale.
+Despite patient and provider reports of substantial improvements, overall measurements of quality of life using a PAH-specific scale did not improve with sotatercept although there were improvements in two of three.
+Open-label extension trials suggested that improvements in 6MWD, NT-proBNP, and WHO-FC are maintained up to 24 months.

 Harms of sotatercept were relatively few, and there were more adverse events, severe adverse events, and discontinuations in the placebo group than in the sotatercept group.
 There were few deaths overall, but numerically fewer deaths in the sotatercept group.
+There were additional deaths during open-label extension.
 The most common adverse events included headache, diarrhea, epistaxis, telangiectasias, and dizziness.
 Adverse events of concern with sotatercept included a statistically significant higher rate of telangiectasias, increased hemoglobin levels, and bleeding events.

-Based on the currently available data, sotatercept added to background therapy appears to improve clinical outcomes for patients with PAH with a favorable side effect profile and less burdensome delivery system than many other current PAH treatments.
-However, uncertainty remains about sotatercept's efficacy in sicker populations and in those with connective tissue disease, and the durability of its effects beyond 24 weeks.
-We have particular uncertainty about long-term effects on mortality.
+Based on the currently available data, treatment with sotatercept added to background therapy can improve clinical outcomes for patients with PAH, with relatively few harms.
+Additionally, the subcutaneous delivery system is less burdensome than many other PAH treatments, particularly inhaled and intravenous prostanoids.
+However, uncertainty remains about sotatercept's efficacy in sicker populations and in those with connective tissue disease, and about the durability of effect.
+In the absence of longer-term data, we necessarily have uncertainties about sotatercept's effects on mortality and as-yet-undetected adverse effects.
 Therefore, we have moderate certainty of a small to substantial net health benefit, with a high certainty of at least a small net health benefit, corresponding to an ICER Evidence Rating of B+.